Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

     -   `Focus Settings`
     -   `Focal Length`
     -   `Aperture`
+    -   `Horizontal Field of View`
     -   `Lookat tracking settings`
-    -  `Horizontal Field of View`
+    -   `LOD Distance Factor`
 ![Cinecam Features](images/cinecamfeatures.jpg)

 ### Depth of Field

-- The `OWL Cinecam` includes all the of the `Depth of Field` capabilities from the Unreal `Cinecam` which are split across the `Current Camera Settings` and `Post Process` sections.
+- The `OWL Cinecam` includes all the of the `Depth of Field` capabilities from the `Unreal` `Cinecam` which are split across the `Current Camera Settings` and `Post Process` sections.
-- For more information about `Depth of Field` [please see the Unreal guidelines here](https://docs.unrealengine.com/en-US/RenderingAndGraphics/PostProcessEffects/DepthOfField/CinematicDOFMethods/index.html)
+- For more information about `Depth of Field` [please see the `Unreal` guidelines here](https://docs.unrealengine.com/en-US/RenderingAndGraphics/PostProcessEffects/DepthOfField/CinematicDOFMethods/index.html)

 ### Post Processing